MAKING IT ABOUT MORE THAN JUST 9 TO 5

 To do this, we need to create an environment that fosters authenticity.
 An environment that encourages employees to share who they really are.
 We need to dig a little deeper and find out what drives people.
 What inspires them.
 Then, we need to encourage them to take control of their destiny.
 By letting our employees identify where they want to go and what they want to learn, we can help them become a more well-rounded professional and find their voice.

 By going beyond teaching and developing only the skills needed just for ‘the job’, and allowing people to explore their development with their whole self, we can both motivate them as a person and improve them as a professional.
 When our intern progresses to an Account Manager, then in turn a Senior Account Manager – it’s a great story.
-But, if after 4 years we’ve helped them to develop, so much so, that it leads them to securing their dream job in another organisation, then we have achieved what we set out to do, and we celebrate that.
+But, if after 4 years we’ve helped them to developed so much so, that it leads them to securing their dream job in another organization, then we have achieved what we set out to do, and we celebrate that.

 Admittedly, this type of strategy may not work in every business, nor is it for everyone.
-Some people want to go to work, get their job done then go home, and that’s ok.
-But in my experience, the staff that really shine are the ones who are completely immersed in their job, they are completely connected with their teams, and they fully embody their organisation’s values.
+Some people want to go to work, get their job then go home, and that’s ok.
+But in my experience, the staff that really shine are the ones who are completely immersed in their job, they are completely connected with their teams, and they fully embody their organization’s values.

 At Bastion, we find that people love what they do because it means something to them; they are fully accountable and they have ownership.
 Bastion started from small beginnings, and our values today are very much linked to the sense of family, encouragement and connection that was part of our early identity.

 It is the responsibility of P&C teams to ensure that as our businesses change and grow, we stay grounded in our values, and that our people share their voice, and are given real opportunities to ‘have a crack’ and develop and deliver great things.
 Regardless of what time of day or where they are doing it.